amplience/dc-extension-bynder/docs/CONFIGURATION.md

 ## Schema Configuration

-Schemas in Amplience will need to be updated to use the extension (you will find exmples in the following page: [Example Schemas](./EXAMPLES.md)).
-This will be no different than any other content field extensions:
+Schemas in Amplience will need to be updated to use the extension (you will find examples in the following page: [Example Schemas](./EXAMPLES.md)).
+This will be no different to any other content field extensions:

 [Registering and using extensions | Amplience Developer Portal](https://amplience.com/developers/docs/integrations/extensions/register-use/#enabling-a-content-editor-extension-for-a-content-type)